RaghavKripasthya/cloud-minions/Ingesting New Datasets into BigQuery/Ingesting New Datasets into BigQuery.md

 ```

 ### Congratulations !!
-## PLEASE DO LUKE AND SUBSCRIBE FOR DEVLABS.AI !!!
+## PLEASE DO LIKE AND SUBSCRIBE FOR DEVLABS.AI !!!
 ## 👇🏼👇🏼👇🏼👇🏼👇🏼👇🏼👇🏼👇🏼😊😊❤️